gregmsanderson/live-beats-aws-multi-region/README.md

 3. In `lib/appStack.ts`, look for `desiredCount: 0`.
 Change that to `desiredCount: 1` to try one container in each region (we are not using auto-scaling).

 Now re-deploy the app stack in each region.
-That will start two containers in each region and fetch the just-updated secrets:
+That will start a container and fetch the just-updated secrets:

 ```bash
 cdk deploy app-stack-primary